 And speaking of cute looking desserts, what do you think about these little strawberry santa hat cheesecakes?

-I’m sure that these cute chocolate cheesecakes don’t look as intimidating as a big slice of freshly baked pie with ice cream or whatever.
-But I’m sure that by the end of your Christmas meal you start to feel quite full.
+I am sure that these cute chocolate cheesecakes don’t look as intimidating as a big slice of freshly baked pie with ice cream or whatever.
+But I am sure that by the end of your Christmas meal you start to feel quite full.
 Drinks, nibbles, appetizers, a soup or a starter, then a full blown Christmas dinner with all the side dishes you could ever wish for.

-Nevertheless, there’s undoubtedly always room for one of these little treats, just to end on a sweet note.
-I found this recipe at Jo Cooks, a food blog run by Joanna.
+Nevertheless, there is undoubtedly always room for one of these little treats, just to end on a sweet note.
+Well I found this recipe at Jo Cooks, a food blog run by Joanna.
 I come across Joanna’s recipes almost daily and she always find a way to attract my attention.
-I like the playful santa hats because I’m sure you could even assemble these cheesecakes with your children or grandchildren!

 This chocolate cake is the very first gluten free dessert that I made on this blog ever.
 I was preparing dinner for a few friends and one of them is gluten intolerant and because of that here’s a my challenge to keep dinner gluten free!

 I had never made a flourless chocolate cake before.
-But there’s a first time for everything, no?
+But there is a first time for everything, no?

-Good to know: when this flourless chocolate cake comes out of the oven it wil be quite wobbly and you’ll get the impression that it hasn’t set at all.
-Don’t worry, here’s the catch: my flourless chocolate cake recipe isn’t done yet.
+When this flourless chocolate cake comes out of the oven, it wil be quite wobbly and you will get the impression that it has not set at all.
+Don’t worry, here is the catch: my flourless chocolate cake recipe is not done yet.
 It needs to rest, chill and set overnight in the fridge to get its unique texture.

 Well this flourless chocolate cake sounds like a great make ahead Christmas dessert to make in advance to me!
 Make the cake the day before, all you have to do when your guests have polished off their Christmas dinner plates is to slice the cake up.